- Why become an English major?

 3. What is the structure of the English major?

-The English major is a ten-credit major, and students regularly fulfill some of those credits via overseas or off-campus study.
-All English majors take two foundation classes—English 201 (“Close Reading”) and English 202 (“Introduction to Literary Theory”)—that provide a basis for advanced coursework.
+The English major is a ten-credit major, and students regularly fulfill some of those credits via overseas or off-campus study and internship experiences.
+All English majors take two foundation classes—English 101 (“Reading Literature and Culture”) and English 213 (“Research Methods in Literature and Creative Writing”)—that provide a basis for advanced coursework.
 Students then take coursework in literature across history and the English-speaking world so that they acquire a working knowledge of the literary traditions that come together to make up English.
 In addition to these fundamental courses, students take a number of electives according to their individual interests.
-And as seniors, they either pursue individually designed thesis projects or spend a whole semester with a small group of colleagues reading and analyzing a single important text.
+And as seniors, they either pursue individually designed creative thesis projects or spend two semesters completing individualized projects in small seminar classes.

 4. What’s the difference between the Literature and Creative Writing tracks?